 Fundamentals of Budget Development

-Equipment: Defined as any item having an item cost of $5,000 or more and a useful life of 1 year or longer.
+3) Equipment vs. Supplies.
+Equipment = any item with a cost of $5,000 or more and a useful life of 1 year or longer.

-Subawards: The portion of a grant award that is re-granted to another institution or organization for their performance of activities intrinsic to the successful completion of a project.
-Please see Subawards for forms that will need to be completed by your collaborators’ institutions before a proposal can be submitted.
+4) Subawards.
+A subaward is the portion of an award that is re-granted to another institution or organization.
+Please see Subawards for the forms that need to be completed by your collaborating institutions before a proposal can be submitted.

 5) Cost-sharing.
 Whenever possible, grant proposals should cover the full direct and indirect costs of implementing the project.
 If an RFP specifies a matching fund (cost-sharing) amount or formula, contact the Office of Sponsored Programs as early as possible, so we can help determine whether and/or how Bates can make such resources available.
 Voluntary cost-sharing commitments (i.e., those not specifically required by a funding source or an RFP) are discouraged.
 All cost-sharing commitments, whether mandatory or voluntary, must be approved by the Dean of the Faculty before a proposal is submitted.